httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ## Problems

-Classic HTTP CONNECT proxies are identified by a host, a port number, and whether a security protocol is used or not.
-The proxy does not have a path of its own.
+Classic HTTP CONNECT proxies are usually identified by an "http" or "https" URI ({{?RFC9110, Section 7.3.2}}).
+However, this URI cannot specify a non-empty path, because classic CONNECT requests cannot convey any path information.
 This prevents any HTTP origin from hosting multiple distinct proxy services.

-An ordinary HTTP request involves a URI, which includes an origin as a property.
-Since clients specify origins in HTTP requests using the "Host" or ":authority" header field, servers can colocate multiple origins on a single server IP address and port number, a practice known as virtual hosting.
-However, the classic CONNECT method is an exception.
-It targets a proxy, and the hostname of the proxy is not included in the HTTP request.
+An ordinary HTTP request indicates an origin using the "Host" or ":authority" header field.
+This allows servers to colocate multiple origins on a single server IP address and port number, a practice known as "virtual hosting".
+However, the classic CONNECT method is an exception: it targets an HTTP proxy, which is not identified in the HTTP request.
 As a result, classic CONNECT cannot be deployed using virtual hosting, nor can it implement the usual defenses against server port misdirection attacks (see {{Section 7.4 of ?RFC9110}}).
-The absence of an explicit origin for the proxy also creates ambiguity about the use of origin-scoped response header fields such as Alt-Svc {{?RFC7838}} and Strict-Transport-Security {{?RFC6797}}.
+The absence of an explicit origin for the proxy also creates ambiguity about the use of origin-scoped response header fields such as "Alt-Svc" {{?RFC7838}} and "Strict-Transport-Security" {{?RFC6797}}.

 Classic HTTP CONNECT proxies can be used to reach a target host that is specified as a domain name or an IP address.
 However, because only a single target host can be specified, proxy-driven Happy Eyeballs and cross-IP fallback can only be used when the host is a domain name.
 For IP-targeted requests to succeed, the client must know which address families are supported by the proxy via some out-of-band mechanism, or open multiple independent CONNECT requests and abandon any that prove unnecessary.